 6.)
 Label Durability: labels need to remain legible and stay in place during fire tests.

-NFPA 1971 sets a separate standard structural fires and proximity fires.
+NFPA 1971 sets a separate standard for structural fires and proximity fires.

 See our complete collection of FR clothing and footwear, including NFPA 1977-compliant boots, such as those from Danner boots and Thorogood boots, and FR jackets and bibs from Viking and Helly Hansen, and FR hoodies from Arborwear.